jessicq/BaldursGateMods/README.md

 # BaldursGateMods
-Mods written using the Infinity Engine for BioWare's critically acclaimed RPG
+Mods written using the Infinity Engine for BioWare's critically acclaimed RPG.

 Self-started project that involves creating new NPCs, quests, dialogues, items, audio, music, etc. to integrate into the Baldur's Gate Trilogy.